Churches can start by thanking their donors and acknowledging what their gifts bring about

 Churches are also notoriously bad at saying “thank you.”
 There is a mistaken idea that no one should know what a member gives to the church.
 Directors of other not-for-profits know exactly who their donors are and what they give.
 I had a member of a church where I was pastor tell me that she was not really comfortable having me know what she gave.
 I told her that if she was uncomfortable, she could give more.

 So, here is the story about my family.
-We received our stimulus checks in the last few weeks.
+We received our stimulus check in the last few months.
 We do not need it since we are doing fine meeting our needs.
 We were watching the nightly news with a story about how many people are hungry.
 The Midwest Food Bank in Peoria, Illinois, is an organization that we know very well and we know that they do good work.
 We sent them a check for the whole amount of our stimulus check and my husband wrote a note to the director, whom he knows.
 We got back a handwritten note thanking us for our $1,200 check and telling us that this amount provides $36,000 worth of food through the food bank.
 Very specific; very impactful; very helpful as we consider further gifts.

-As you work at making sure your stewardship program at church is robust and that it is truly encouraging members to be generous, what might you do to be specific, impactful, and helpful?
+As you work at making sure your stewardship program at church is robust and that it is truly encouraging members to be generous, what might you do to be specific, impactful and helpful?
 Can you tell people exactly what their $1,000 or $10,000 contribution accomplishes?
 Can you tell them a story about how worship and companionship in the lives of your members helps to mold them into Christians who change untold numbers of lives as they go about their work and leisure?
 What have you thought about that might change the way you encourage stewardship?

 It takes dedication and faith and the love of God to do our work.
 It also takes money to continue to bring hope in the name of Jesus.

-The Rev. Susan (Sue) Krummel is Executive Presbyter of the Presbytery of Chicago.
 This piece was originally published on Where Your Heart Is…A Weekly Offerings Stewardship Blog.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.